How to Get an Erectile Dysfunction VA Disability Rating?

 These circumstances for military veterans are hardly conducive to good health, sexual or otherwise.

-A number of factors related to military service might contribute to sexual dysfunction (SD) and, in particular, erectile dysfunction (ED) among male veterans, who can try to qualify for an erectile dysfunction VA rating.
+A number of factors related to military service might contribute to sexual dysfunction (SD) and, in particular, erectile dysfunction (ED) among male veterans, who may qualify for an erectile dysfunction VA rating.
 The population of male veterans is increasingly composed of older adults already predisposed to ED because of their age.

 A growing body of research demonstrates the severity of the ED issue among veterans.